reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

   // ...
 ```

-This is why it works like declaring two separate state variables!
+This is why it works like declaring two separate State variables!

 **Custom Hooks let you share *stateful logic* but not *state itself.* Each call to a Hook is completely independent from every other call to the same Hook.** This is why the two sandboxes above are completely equivalent.
 If you'd like, scroll back up and compare them.
 The behavior before and after extracting a custom Hook is identical.

-When you need to share the state itself between multiple components, [lift it up and pass it down](/learn/sharing-state-between-components) instead.
+When you need to share the State itself between multiple components, [lift it up and pass it down](/learn/sharing-state-between-components) instead.

 ## Passing reactive values between Hooks {/*passing-reactive-values-between-hooks*/}

 The code inside your custom Hooks will re-run during every re-render of your component.
 This is why, like components, custom Hooks [need to be pure.](/learn/keeping-components-pure) Think of custom Hooks' code as part of your component's body!

-Because custom Hooks re-render together with your component, they always receive the latest props and state.
+Because custom Hooks re-render together with your component, they always receive the latest props and State.
 To see what this means, consider this chat room example.
 Change the server URL or the chat room:

 <Sandpack>